lfaoro/ion/README.md

 ## Contributing

-> Any help and suggestions are very welcome and appreciated.
+> Any help, feedback and suggestions are very welcome and greatly appreciated.
 > Start by opening an [issue](https://github.com/lfaoro/pkg/issues/new).

 ## Motivation